 NOAA is not actively involved in monitoring radiation related to Fukushima, however the EPA continues to monitor air and the FDA is testing fish.
 Some marine debris has been tested by the states, including items known to be from the tsunami, and no radioactive contamination above normal was found.

-The NOAA model shows that bulk of the debris is likely still dispersed north of the Main Hawaiian Islands and east of Midway Atoll.
+Tsunami debris began arriving on U.S. shores in the winter of 2011-2012 and has continued washing ashore in a scattered fashion ever since, mixing in with chronic marine debris.
+This pattern will likely continue for years to come.
 Beachgoers may notice an increase in debris on beaches over many years, in addition to marine debris that normally washes up, depending on where ocean currents carry it.

 Seasonal changes in North Pacific winds and currents cause marine debris of mixed types to wash ashore on western coastlines of North America.
 Those in the Pacific Northwest may observe an increase in debris in the late winter or early spring, as a result of winter storms pushing debris toward the coast.